-I’ve just returned from my 7th trip to Universal Orlando the past few years, and I realized that I’ve unintentionally acquired a lot of knowledge about how to have a great trip.
-So I’m writing this post!
+I’ve just returned from my 7th trip to Universal Studios Orlando the past few years, and I realized that I’ve unintentionally acquired a lot of knowledge about how to have a great trip.
+So I’m writing this post full of my best Universal studios tips!
 But first, a question I get a lot is why we always choose to fly across the country to Universal Orlando instead of going to Universal Hollywood, just an hour from our house.

 These are very different parks.
 Universal Studios Hollywood has stayed true to its movie set origin – it still has the iconic tram ride, letting you see where a lot of movies have been filmed.
 The park has expanded to have several rides as well as themed areas for Harry Potter and the Simpsons, but it’s not a vacation destination.
 Rather, it’s a great place to spend a day when you’re in LA.

-Universal Orlando is a group of three theme parks and is a definite vacation destination.
-There are dozens of rides and attractions throughout Universal Studios Florida and Universal’s Islands of Adventure including several roller coasters, there’s a water theme park (Volcano Bay), and there are five onsite hotels.
+Universal Studios Orlando is a group of three theme parks and is a definite vacation destination.
+There are dozens of rides and attractions throughout Universal Studios Orlando and Universal’s Islands of Adventure including several roller coasters, there’s a water theme park (Volcano Bay), and there are six onsite hotels.
 There’s enough to occupy everyone from young kids to teens to adults for several days.

-I mentioned above that there are five onsite hotels.
+I mentioned above that there are six onsite hotels.
 These are (listed in order of Budget to Luxury):

 - Cabana Bay Beach Resort